What Are Some Misconceptions About Bankruptcy?

 An Experienced Bankruptcy Lawyer Can Clear Up These Misconceptions

 If you’re considering filing bankruptcy, take a moment to write down all your questions and concerns.
-When our Phoenix bankruptcy lawyers sits down for your no-cost consultation, we’ll be happy to help you separate fact from fiction.
+When our Portland bankruptcy lawyers sits down for your no-cost consultation, we’ll be happy to help you separate fact from fiction.